 The Welsh Stick Chair – A Visual Record by Tim and Betsan Bowen offers a useful resource for collectors, designers and makers of the stick chair and those interested in Welsh cultural heritage and folk art.

-To our customers in the USA – please note the book will soon be available from
+To our customers in the USA – please note the book Is available from

 The book is filled with images of over thirty different Welsh stick chairs, including two contemporary examples.
 It also illustrates and examines the connections between the stick chair and cricket tables and stools.
 The book examines how these chairs were often made by makers who were without formal training in joinery, and examines how those craftsmen were highly skilled and understood the way the wood grew and how each different timber could be best utilized.